 Jack's smile drops and he dashes into his room.
 I laugh and follow suit.

+"Okay, but if you get sick, don't say I didn't warn you."
+We start walking and I glance at him.
 "You didn't have to wait for me.
 I know my way around pretty well by now," I say and wink.

 He laughs.
 "I'm sure you do.
 I just thought I'd be nice and wait.
 Plus, I wouldn't put it past Emma to pull me all the way downstairs as soon as I got up front without waiting for you.
 I'm sure you've figured out that she's very persistent and... head strong."